Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/listteamprojectcollectionlibraryshares.md

 ---

-Use the **ListTeamProjectCollectionLibraryShares** command to list the library shares that have been assigned to a team project collection and that you have read access to.
+Use the **ListTeamProjectCollectionLibraryShares** command to list the library shares that have been assigned to a project collection and that you have read access to.
 Library shares are created in System Center Virtual Machine Manager (SCVMM). and are assigned to a team project collection by using the [TFSConfig Lab /LibraryShare Commands](lab-libraryshare.md).
-Team project collection library shares can be added to a team project by using the **CreateTeamProjectLibraryShare** command.
+Project collection library shares can be added to a project by using the **CreateTeamProjectLibraryShare** command.
 For more information, see [TFSLabConfig CreateTeamProjectLibraryShare Command](createteamprojectlibraryshare.md).

 **Required Permissions:**

-To use the **ListTeamProjectCollectionLibraryShares** command, you must have **View Lab Resources** permission at the Team Project collection level.
-By default, members of the TFS Administrators and Team Project Collection Administrators groups have this permission.
+To use the **ListTeamProjectCollectionLibraryShares** command, you must have **View Lab Resources** permission at the Project collection level.
+By default, members of the TFS Administrators and Project Collection Administrators groups have this permission.
 For more information, see [Permission reference for Team Foundation Server](/vsts/security/permissions).